koreader/koreader/doc/Porting.md

 If your device's framebuffer does not fit into any of the categories above, then you need to add a new transformation function in `framebuffer_einkfb.lua`.

-The `framebuffer_einkfb.lua` module works in following ways for non 4BPP framebuffers;
+The `framebuffer_einkfb.lua` module works in following ways for non 4BPP framebuffers:

   * a shadow buffer is created and structured as 4BPP inverted framebuffer.
   * all updates on screen bitmap are temporally written into the shadow buffer.
   * each time we want to reflect the updated bitmap on screen, we translate the shadow buffer into a format that the real framebuffer understands and write into the mapped memory region. (varies on devices)
   * call ioctl system call to refresh EInk screen. (varies on devices)

 KOReader will handle the 4BPP shadow buffer for you, all you need to do is to